Sensory-Motor Closed-Loop Stimulus

 Overview

 The Sensory-Motor Closed-Loop stimulus provides a visual environment where the movement of the mouse (via a running wheel) directly controls the phase of drifting gratings.
 This creates a closed sensorimotor loop that allows investigation of how neural responses are modulated by self-generated visual feedback.
-Note: While the script is named "Sensory_motor_oddball_slap2.bonsai", the oddball paradigm has not yet been implemented - this is currently only a closed-loop script.
+In the oddball variant, the relationship between wheel movement and visual feedback is occasionally broken, creating sensorimotor prediction errors.

 Script Location